 Kriss Munsya is a Congolese-born, Belgian-raised conceptual photographer living and working on the traditional, ancestral and unceded territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlil̓ilw̓ətaʔɬ (Tsleil-Waututh) Nations.
 In the past year, he has received international acclaim for his collection THE ERASER, a self-exploration of internalized supremacy and hope.

-Munsya’s new series, Monolithic Introspection, applies his use of vivid imagery to draw the viewer into critical reflections of humanity—to engage audiences with questions about peoples, lands, resources and power.
-Created in collaboration with local environmental justice activists, the project weaves together a cautionary tale while centering the strength of those furthest in proximity to power.
+Munsya’s new series, Monolithic Introspection, applies his use of vivid imagery to draw the viewer into critical reflections of humanity to engage audiences with questions about peoples, lands, resources and power.
+Created in collaboration with local environmental justice activists, the project weaves together a cautionary tale while centering the strength of those at furthest proximity to power.

 By having Black models mimic the Vitruvian Man, Munsya interrupts the notion of calculated perfection with the presentation of systemic vulnerability.
 The orbs symbolize the tensions between nature-given versus human-made, and illustrate how supremacy tears us apart.
 Photographed on the Georgia Viaduct, the images are offerings that evoke curiosity about Vancouver’s Black History.
 They highlight the significance of the viaduct and its role in the displacement and erasure of Hogan’s Alley and Blackness in Vancouver.

-Through its site-specific and heightened portraiture, Monolithic Introspection beckons interrogations of our environments, of our personal relationships with one another, and of how we distribute worth.
+Through its site-specific and heightened portraiture, Monolithic Introspection beckons interrogations of our environments, our personal relationships with one another, and how we distribute worth.